Enselic/rust/unix_sigpipe.md

 I have monitored the keyword `sigpipe` on `rust-lang/rust` during all this time, and no problems have been reported regarding the attribute.
 To the contrary.
-It's infrastructure is used to implement a [bugfix](https://github.com/rust-lang/rust/pull/101077/files) in a backwards compatible way.
+It's infrastructure was used to implement a [bugfix](https://github.com/rust-lang/rust/pull/101077/files) in a backwards compatible way.

 ## Summary and examples